blindpandas/bookworm/docs/userguides/en/bookworm.md

 #### Exporting Notes

 Bookworm allows you to export your notes to a plain-text file, or to an HTML document which you can then open in your web browser.
-Optionally, bookworm allows you to export your notes to markdown, which is a text-base format for writing structured documents popular among expert computer users.
+Optionally, Bookworm allows you to export your notes to markdown, which is a text-base format for writing structured documents popular among expert computer users.

 To export your notes, follow these steps: